 Language is really important and we've intentionally been very careful about our language throughout this curriculum.
-You may notice language throughout the curriculum that seems less familiar - using the pronoun "they" instead of "her" or "him", using gender neutral names in scenarios and role-plays and referring to "someone with a vulva" vs. a girl or woman.
+You may notice language throughout the curriculum that seems less familiar - using the pronoun "they" instead of "her" or "him" and using Partner One and Partner Two in scenarios.
+The characters can be any gender and a person of any gender can play either partner if they choose to act it out.
 This is intended to make the curriculum inclusive of all genders and gender identities.
-You will need to determine for yourself how much and how often you can do this in your own school and classroom, and should make adjustments accordingly.